mitranim/cc/readme.md

+**Moved to https://github.com/mitranim/gg**.
+This repo is usable but frozen.

 ## Overview

 Short for "**C**on**C**urrent".
-Go tool for running multiple functions concurrently and collecting their results into an error slice.
+Go tool for running multiple functions concurrently, collecting their errors into an error slice.
 Tiny and dependency-free.

 API docs: https://pkg.go.dev/github.com/mitranim/cc.